How Is Narcolepsy Diagnosed?

 • Do you have “sleep attacks” or times when falling asleep when you did not mean to?

 Your doctor may ask you about a family history of narcolepsy or other health conditions.
 Only about 10 percent of people with narcolepsy have a family history of the condition.
 Sometimes, narcolepsy may begin after an upper respiratory infection or autoimmune flare.
-In rare cases, a head injury, tumor, or stroke leads to narcolepsy.
+In rare cases, a head injury, tumor, or stroke leads to narcolepsy.1,2

 Sleep lab tests for narcolepsy

 Depending on how you answer these questions, your doctor may order a test in a sleep lab.
-These tests may include actigraphy, polysomnography and a sleep latency test:1,2
+These tests may include actigraphy, polysomnography, and a sleep latency test:1,2

 • Multiple sleep latency test (MSLT) is a sleep lab test that measures how quickly someone falls asleep, and when and if they enter REM sleep.
 The next day after being in the sleep lab, the person is asked to take 5 short naps at least 2 hours apart.
 Going into REM sleep within 15 minutes on 2 or more naps means you may have narcolepsy.